 Open Access Webinar

-At the end of each session participants will understand what good bereavement care looks like and know how best to support bereaved families in their care.
+The webinar covers the core principles of bereavement care and is an excellent introduction for the inexperienced staff or a refresher for more senior colleagues.
+Sands webinars are not designed to replace face-to-face training workshops but be an additional learning opportunity for busy professionals.
+At the end of this session, participants will understand what good bereavement care looks like and know how best to support bereaved families in their care.

 The voice of bereaved parents and the needs of professionals supporting them are at the centre of the learning materials, which include video content and links to useful tools and research.
-The session will last 2 hours and will include the following topics:
+The session is 2 hours and includes the following topics:

 - Enabling informed choice